ACC Libraries Laptop Guidelines

 - Removing their files and data before checkin.

-- Returning the equipment to a library staff member at the circulation desk (not left on desk) on time and in good condition.
+- Returning the equipment to a library staff member at the Checkout Desk (not left on desk) on time and in good condition.

 - Inspecting the equipment at checkin (with the staff member).